A Longitudinal Multi-modal Dataset for Dementia Monitoring and Diagnosis: Collecting the longitudinal multimodal corpus

 \subsection{Reminiscence Material \& Tablet application}

-The tablet application shows a participant four images every day, each representing a topic of general interest from the 50's, 60's and 70's.
-Each of the images/topics is accompanied by a set of three questions to help initiate a conversation or thought process and provide memory "joggers".
-The participant chooses one topic out of the four each day as well as whether they would like to record a conversation, type or write their thoughts.
-The four images are pseudo-randomly selected from a pool of images available in each 4-week phase.
-A screenshot of the tablet application after a participant has chosen an image can be seen in Figure~\ref{fig:screenshot}.
+The bespoke tablet application shows a participant four images every day, each representing a topic of general interest from the 50s, 60s and 70s.
+Each image/topic is accompanied by three questions to help initiate a conversation or thought process and provide memory ``joggers''.
+The participant chooses one topic out of these four as well as the mode of interaction (recording a conversation, typing or writing thoughts).
+The four images are pseudo-randomly selected from a pool of images available in each of the 4-week phases.
+Figure \ref{fig:application} illustrates the table application once a subject has chosen a particular topic (here ``Radio'').

 The image material and corresponding questions were developed by an organisation specialising in dementia communication\footnote{\url{https://realcommunicationworks.com/}} and have been used with people in care homes.
-The 50's and 60's material was adapted for use in the tablet application.
-The 70's material was created for the purpose of the study.
-The current dataset contains data from phases 1 and 2 of the study, which covers a set of 67 images/topics.
-Phase 1 includes 26 topics from the 50's and Phase 2 includes 41 images from the 60's and 70's.
-By design topics were meant to be repeated every so often but based on individual's feedback phases 2 and 3 were augmented with more images from the 70's, which also seem to better fit the memory bump of our participant cohort.
+The 50s and 60s material was adapted for use in the tablet application.
+The 70s material was created for the purpose of the study.
+The collected corpus covers a set of 67 images/topics.
+Phase 1 includes 26 topics from the 50s and Phase 2 includes 41 images from the 60s and 70s.
+By design topics were meant to be repeated every so often but based on individual's feedback such repetition has been minimised and each phase includes different material.
+In particular, Phase 1 topics include: Goblin Teasmade, Washday and Smog, Keeping Warm, Household smells, Sundays, Housewives, Budgies, Radio, Television, The cinema and music, The Goons, Weekly children's comics, The Coronation, Holiday Camps, The Modern Era - transport, Endless freedom, Toys and books, School, Knitting, Hair, Teddy boys and teenagers, Bikes, Fashion, Immigration, National Service, Sport.
+Phase 2 was augmented with more images from the 70s, which seems to better fit the memory bump of our participant cohort.